-Matthew is a Partner and Head of the Criminal and Mental Health team.
+Matthew is a Partner and Head of the Criminal, Mental Health & Litigation team.
 He qualified as a solicitor in 2002 and practiced in London before moving to Bath in 2007.
 His major practice area is criminal law, with associated civil and regulatory experience.
 Matthew handles all types of criminal case and is highly respected.
 Matthew also leads the team’s business, fraud, and POCA work.

 Matthew has a particular interest and experience in working with those with an ASD diagnosis, including Asperger Syndrome.